 My strategy for hours of pain-free exercise per week

-Here over 60 I’m usually get around 5 hours per week of exercise…and more when I’m off on a surf safari.
+Here over 60 I’m usually get around 4-5 hours per week of exercise…more when I’m off on a surf safari.

 And for the most part I am pain-free all the time.

 Sure, my muscles get a little sore from working out, paddling a surfboard for hours, or hiking with a loaded backpack.
-But that happened when I was in my 30s too.
+But that happened when I was in my 30s too, though not as noticeable.

 However my joints no longer bother me like they did for years when I was doing all of these same activities in my late 40s & 50s.